Page contents

 City Hall

 A strikingly harmonious Renaissance building situated on the Republic of Croatia’s medieval Square in the very heart of the city, the City Hall of Šibenik, was constructed between 1533 and 1546.
-Its beautiful façade is made up of columns and arches, a balustrade, and a balcony.
-The ground floor is home to a wonderful local restaurant, the outside terrace of which provides an extraordinary view of the Cathedral of St. James (see below).
+Its beautiful façade comprises columns and arches, a balustrade, and a balcony.
+The ground floor is home to a beautiful local restaurant, and the outside terrace provides an extraordinary view of the Cathedral of St. James (see below).

 Krka National Park